openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-windows.md

 ### <a name="install-openvino"></a>Step 1: Download and Install OpenVINO Core Components

-1. Open a command terminal as administrator by searching for "Command Terminal" in the Start menu, right clicking on it, and selecting "Run as administrator".
-Create a folder for OpenVINO and move into it by issuing the following commands.
+1. Create an 'Intel' folder in the `C:\Program Files (x86)\` directory for OpenVINO and browse to it.
+   You can also do this via command-lines by opening a command prompt window as administrator and running the following commands (skip the `mkdir` command if the `C:\Program Files (x86)\Intel` folder already exists):
    ```sh
    mkdir "C:\Program Files (x86)\Intel"
    cd "C:\Program Files (x86)\Intel"
    ```
-   > **NOTE**: C:\Program Files (x86)\Intel is the recommended folder path, but you may use a different path if desired or if you don't have administrator priveleges on your PC.
-If the C:\Program Files (x86)\Intel folder already exists, skip the `mkdir` command.
+   > **NOTE**: C:\Program Files (x86)\Intel is the recommended folder.
+You may also use a different path if desired or if you don't have administrator privileges on your computer.

-2. Download the OpenVINO Runtime 2022.2 archive file from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0), unzip it, and rename the folder to `openvino_2022.2.0.7713` by issuing:
+2. Download the OpenVINO Runtime archive file for Windows from the [OpenVINO releases page](https://github.com/openvinotoolkit/openvino/releases/tag/2022.2.0), extract it to `C:\Program Files (x86)\Intel`, and rename the extracted folder to `openvino_2022.2.0.7713`.
+   If you want to use command-lines for this step, run the following commands in the command prompt window you opened:
    ```sh
    curl -L https://github.com/openvinotoolkit/openvino/releases/download/2022.2.0/w_openvino_toolkit_windows_2022.2.0.7713.af16ea1d79a_x86_64.zip --output openvino_2022.2.0.7713.zip
    tar -xf openvino_2022.2.0.7713.zip
    ren w_openvino_toolkit_windows_2022.2.0.7713.af16ea1d79a_x86_64 openvino_2022.2.0.7713
    ```

-3. Create a symbolic link to the folder by issuing:
+3. For simplicity, it is useful to create a symbolic link.
+Browse to `C:\Program Files (x86)\Intel` and run the following command in a command prompt window:
    ```sh
    mklink /D openvino_2022 openvino_2022.2.0.7713
    ```
    > **NOTE**: If you have already installed a previous release of OpenVINO 2022, a symbolic link to the `openvino_2022` folder may already exist.
 If you want to override it, nagivate to the `C:\Program Files (x86)\Intel` folder and delete the existing linked folder before running the `mklink` command.

-Congratulations, you finished installation!
-The C:\Program Files (x86)\Intel\openvino_2022 folder now contains the core components for OpenVINO™.
-When other pages in OpenVINO™ documentation refer to the `<INSTALL_DIR>` directory, this is the folder they're referring to.
-If you installed OpenVINO™ in a different location, make sure to use that instead.
+Congratulations, you finished the installation!
+The `C:\Program Files (x86)\Intel\openvino_2022` folder now contains the core components for OpenVINO.
+If you used a different path in Step 1, you will find the `openvino_2022` folder there.

+The path to the `openvino_2022` directory is also referred as `<INSTALL_DIR>` throughout the OpenVINO documentation.

 ### <a name="set-the-environment-variables"></a>Step 2: Configure the Environment

 You must update several environment variables before you can compile and run OpenVINO™ applications.
 Open the Command Prompt, and run the `setupvars.bat` batch file to temporarily set your environment variables.
-Again, if you installed OpenVINO™ in a folder other than `C:\Program Files (x86)\Intel\openvino_2022`, use that location instead.
+If your <INSTALL_DIR> is not `C:\Program Files (x86)\Intel\openvino_2022`, use the correct directory instead.

 ```sh
 "C:\Program Files (x86)\Intel\openvino_2022\setupvars.bat"